 Students with certain medical conditions such as neuromuscular disorders or spinal injuries that prohibit them from sitting for long periods of time, those who need to use the restroom frequently, or anyone who needs to administer medication during a test will be flagged.
 In order for a student to identify themselves at the beginning of a test, they have to hold their ID stationary in front of their computer’s camera and reverse-orient it to a frame on the screen, a task that requires fine motor skills that able-bodied students sometimes struggle with, and which students with certain disabilities may not be able to do.
 When eye-tracking is used, students with visual impairments such as blindness or nystagmus or students who identify as autistic or neuro-atypical may be flagged.
 Even common test-taking behaviors such as reading the question out loud, listening to music, or behaviors such as hyperactivity associated with ADHD can be flagged.
 While there can sometimes be accommodations for things like bathroom breaks, the fact is that most proctoring software’s default settings label any bodies or behaviors that don’t conform to the able-bodied, neurotypical ideal as a threat to academic integrity.

 While racist technology calibrated for white skin isn’t new (everything from photography to soap dispensers do this), we see it deployed through face detection and facial recognition used by algorithmic proctoring systems.
 Students with black or brown skin have been asked to shine more light on themselves when verifying their identities for a test, a combination of both embedded computer video cameras and facial recognition being designed by and for white people.
-A Black student at my university was ultimately unable to use Proctorio because its facial recognition couldn’t identify them, but could identify their white peers.
+A Black student at my university reported being unable to use Proctorio because the system had trouble detecting their face, but could detect the faces of their white peers.
 While some test proctoring companies develop their own facial recognition software, most purchase software developed by other companies, but these technologies generally function similarly and have shown a consistent inability to identify people with darker skin or even tell the difference between Chinese people.
 Facial recognition literally encodes the invisibility of Black people and the racist stereotype that all Asian people look the same.

 At the beginning of a test, these products ask students to verify their identity by matching their appearance with a photo ID.
 As Os Keyes has demonstrated, facial recognition has a terrible history with gender.
 This means that a software asking students to verify their identity is compromising for students who identify as trans, non-binary, or express their gender in ways counter to cis/heteronormativity.
 If a student’s gender expression or name on their ID are different from their current gender expression or name, the algorithm may flag them as suspicious.
 When this happens, they may have to undergo another level of scrutiny to authenticate their identity, an already common and traumatic experience for trans and gender non-conforming students.
 If these students are not alerted of this possibility before the test begins, it may force them to either discontinue the test and risk their grade, or out themselves to their course owner when they may not want to, risking more trauma and discrimination including being denied financial aid, being forced to leave their institution, or have their lives put in physical danger.